Jump to:

 At different disease stages

-Dietz divided cancer rehabilitation into four stages.15
+Dietz divided cancer rehabilitation into four stages.18

 The first is the preventive stage.
 Similar approaches have been coined “buffering” or “prehabilitation.”
 This stage of cancer rehabilitation occurs before the onset of major treatment.
 In the case of hematologic patients, rehabilitation before chemotherapy or a stem cell transplant would be an example.

-The second type stage of cancer rehabilitation is restorative.
+The second stage of cancer rehabilitation is restorative.
 This occurs after a recent cancer treatment to restore function.
 Most rehabilitation in an inpatient setting is of this category.

-The fourth type is palliative.
+The fourth stage is palliative.
 This is done near the end of life.
 An example would be preparing a patient for discharge home after no further cancer treatment is available.
 Rehabilitation goals are typically more modest, and given the reduced life expectancy, emphasis is on returning the patient home as soon as possible and easing the burden of care on family/support systems.

 Coordination of care